-If you’re a skin care fanatic like we are, the term collagen likely rings a bell.
-From collagen face cream to collagen skin supplements, you may be wondering just what skin care concerns people are using collagen to address.
-Lucky for you, you can exit out of your Google search and find everything you need to know about collagen for skin right here—from collagen benefits to how to add collagen to your skin care routine.
-Let’s get to it!
+If you’re a skin care fanatic, the term collagen likely rings a bell.
+From collagen face cream to collagen skin supplements, you may be wondering how people are using collagen to address their skin care concerns.
+Lucky for you, you can find everything you need to know about collagen for skin right here — from collagen benefits to how to add collagen to your skin care routine, we’re sharing it all.

-Ready for a quick biology lesson?
-We promise to keep it brief!
-Collagen is the most plentiful protein in the skin, according to the Cleveland Clinic.
-The protein makes up 75-80% of your skin, so you can understand why it plays a large role in the way your skin looks and ages.
-The Cleveland Clinic states that collagen, along with elastin (another protein in the skin), is responsible for warding off fine lines and wrinkles.
-However, as you get older, your body’s collagen levels go down.
-Got it?
+Collagen is a protein that makes the skin cells strong, according to the Cleveland Clinic.
+It’s like the glue that holds the skin, muscles, bones and tissues together.
+The Cleveland Clinic also states that collagen, along with elastin (another protein in the skin), is responsible for warding off fine lines and wrinkles.
+However, as you age, your body’s collagen levels decrease.

-So, we know that collagen is a protein that’s naturally found in our skin and that it decreases as we age, but what are the details?
-Though loss of collagen can start earlier, it’s most significant for women during menopause.
-Studies show that women’s skin loses about 30% of its collagen during the first five years of menopause, according to the AAD.
+Though the loss of collagen can start earlier, it’s most significant for women during menopause.
+Studies show that a woman’s skin loses about 30 percent of its collagen during the first five years of menopause, according to the AAD.
 After that, women lose about two percent of their collagen every year for the next 20 years.

 The sun can also take a toll on your skin’s collagen.
-According to the Mayo Clinic, exposure to ultraviolet (UV) light breaks down your skin's connective tissue—collagen and elastin fibers, which lie in the deeper layer of skin (dermis).
-This sun damage and the breakdown of collagen can lead to wrinkles—so don’t forget to always use a broad-spectrum sunscreen with an SPF of 30 or more!
-The Mayo Clinic also states that smoking can lead to changes in blood supply to your skin, which can contribute to wrinkles.
+According to the Mayo Clinic, exposure to ultraviolet (UV) light breaks down your skin's connective tissue — collagen and elastin fibers, which lie in the dermis (deeper layer of the skin).
+This sun damage and the breakdown of collagen can lead to wrinkles, that’s why it’s always important to use a broad-spectrum sunscreen with an SPF of 30 or more.

 You’re likely familiar with what an ultrasound is, but did you know that it can stimulate collagen?
-According to the AAD, dermatologists are using ultrasounds to send heat deep into the skin, as heat can cause your body to produce more collagen.
-With one treatment, most people see modest lifting and tightening within two to six months, the AAD states.
+According to the AAD, dermatologists are using ultrasounds to send heat deep into the skin, causing your body to produce more collagen.

 Just as with ultrasounds, radiofrequency involves a similar concept of heating your skin’s tissue to stimulate collagen production.
 Your dermatologist will place a device against your skin to heat the tissue beneath, according to the AAD.
 While it can take about six months to see the best results, they can last for two to three years with proper skin care.

-L’Oréal Paris Wrinkle Expert 35+ Moisturizer: This moisturizing face cream for ages 35+ contains collagen to help strengthen skin’s cushion for smoother, plumper skin.
-The collagen cream visibly reduces the first signs of aging, including fine lines, elasticity loss, and dryness.
+This moisturizing face cream contains collagen to help strengthen skin’s cushion for plumper, smoother skin.
+It also visibly reduces the first signs of aging, including fine lines, elasticity loss, and dryness.